JaimieSanita/JaimieSanita/README.md

 👯 I’m looking to collaborate on web design

-🤔 I’m looking for help with land my first job in tech!
+🤔 I’m looking for help landing my first job in tech!

 💬 Ask me about Java